learnwithgurpreet/learnwithgurpreet.com/src/posts/2024/styling-options-in-nextjs-13+-server-side-and-client-side.md

 ---
 title: 'Styling options in NextJS 13+ (Server Side and Client Side)'
 date: '2024-05-14'
-description: Styling choices in Next.js can be confusing.
+excerpt: Styling choices in Next.js can be confusing.
 Some prefer CSS modules, while others opt for the popular Tailwind CSS.
 tags:
   - 'NextJS'
 ---